CERTASCAN

 The largest lake in Catalonia.

-Certascán Lake, or Sertascán, is a glacial lake located at an altitude of 2,236 m, at the head of the Cardós Valley (Pallars Sobirà), east of the Certascán peak (2,853 m high).
-Its outlet forms the Certascán River, which flows into the Lladorre River.
-Currently, the lake is used for hydroelectric power through an underground channel that conveys water to the Tavascán power plant.
+Lake Certascán, also known as Sertascán, is a glacial lake located at an altitude of 2,236 meters, at the head of the Cardós Valley (Pallars Sobirà), east of the Certascán peak (2,853 meters).
+Its outflow forms the Certascán River, which flows into the Lladorre River.
+Currently, the lake is used for hydroelectric power generation, with water being channeled underground to the Tavascán power plant.
 It is the largest lake in the Catalan Pyrenees and also one of the deepest.